AndrewGarven/BladderCancerTransposableElements/README.md

 pip install -r requirements.txt
 ```

-Or manually install the individual packages if `requirements.txt` is not provided.

 ## Evaluation

 The notebook reports standard classification metrics including:

 - Accuracy
 - Confusion matrix
-- ROC-AUC (if applicable)
+- ROC-AUC

 ## Notes

-- The model assumes input data has been normalized or scaled.
+- The model assumes input data has been normalized or scaled (StandardScalar).
 - The pipeline can be extended to other omics datasets with minimal changes.